DANGER! – 8 Reasons Why Diamonds Fall Out of Ring Settings

 Most jewellery insurance will cover loss or accidental damage.
 (Please read your policy or speak to a specialist for details of your cover).

 The following are 8 of the most common reasons why diamonds are lost from engagement ring and diamond ring settings.
-Some of the following reasons overlap, but break down into 8 main areas of risk.
+Some of the following reasons overlap but break down into 8 main areas of risk.

-1. Damage to ring setting
+1. Damage to the ring setting

 Accidental damage to the setting can result in the loss of your diamond.
 Claws can bend or break depending on the extent of damage.
-Over time, claws that are thinner and therefore weaker, are far more susceptible to damage.
+Over time, claws that are thinner and, therefore, weaker are far more susceptible to damage.
 Solution – seek advice from a qualified jeweller to quote for repair work.

 2. Damage to diamond